 Social media is widely used among younger generations, and use is rapidly growing among older generations.
-With most people posting about their lives, what happens to their social media accounts when they pass?
+With most people posting about their lives, it begs the question, what happens to their social media accounts when they pass away?

-We have put together a summary for each major social media platform, with information on how to remove your loved one’s pages and whether the platform has a virtual memorial option or not.
+We have put together a summary for each major social media platform, with information on how to remove your loved one’s pages and whether the platform has a virtual memorial option.

-Facebook will memorialize an account, but a verified immediate family member must inform Facebook.
-Login information will not be given to the family member and the account will have a “remembering” badge added to the profile.
-Content will stay visible, but the profile won’t appear in public places or pop up as a suggested person.
-No one can log in to a memorialized account.
+Facebook will memorialize an account, but a family member or close friend must inform Facebook of the death.
+No login information will be shared, meaning that no one can log in to the account after it becomes memorialized.
+To show the profile’s status, a “remembering” badge will be added to the individual’s name.
+Content will stay visible, but the profile won’t appear in public places or pop up as a suggested friend.

-You may choose a legacy contact who can accept friend requests, pin a tribute and change the Facebook profile picture.
-A legacy contact must be chosen prior to death, and only Facebook users over 18 may select a legacy contact.
+As the owner of your own Facebook page, you may choose to designate a legacy contact who can accept friend requests, pin a tribute, and change the account’s profile picture and cover photo after your passing.
+Your legacy contact must be chosen prior to death, and you must be over 18 to choose a contact.
 To select a legacy contact, go to “Settings” under “Settings & Privacy” in your Facebook account.
 Then select “Memorialization Settings” and choose the friend you wish to be your legacy contact.
 The legacy contact you’ve selected will be informed, and if your account is memorialized, they will be notified.

 To gain access to a deceased person’s account, Flickr asks you contact them directly.
 You will be required to prove that you have the legal right to access the deceased’s images (e.g., having power of attorney).